Water

 In the South Island, we are part of the Central Otago community through our management and guardianship of the Clyde and Roxburgh Dams.
 We take this role seriously to meet community expectations and our resource consent obligations.
 We’ve committed to the Kawarau Arm Community Project and have been running our Native Fish Management Programme for many years.
 Native fish species help us understand the health of a river, and we’re making efforts to draw better insights from the data we capture in the programme.

 We employ qualified and experienced experts to manage our resource consent compliance at all our generation sites.
-They also undertake the appropriate environmental assessments relating to our water takes and discharges and the impacts these may have on the environment.
-As part of our consents, controls (or conditions) are imposed on Contact, including ongoing monitoring and sampling, to ensure we manage our water takes and discharges to an appropriate level.
-While we do not operate in areas that face water-stress, we are conscious that our communities rely on the water systems we impact for sustenance and recreation.
+They also undertake the appropriate Environmental Impacts Assessments relating to our water takes, discharges and non-consumptive use.
+These assessments are completed at the time of application and are reviewed annually.
+As part of our consents, controls (or conditions) are imposed on Contact, including ongoing monitoring and sampling, to ensure we manage our water impacts to the required limits.

 When it comes to water, we understand we're on a continuous journey.
 We're constantly reviewing the way we operate and engage with our stakeholders, making changes that will reap benefits over the long term.
 You can stay in the loop on our progress against these commitments here on our website and in our company reports.